rishuinfinity/WallpaperOverlay/README.md

   - Apply one overlay
   - Reselect current set wallpaper
   - Apply second overlay and so on.
 - You can set it to automatically apply your selected overlay whenever wallpaper is changed.
+- This extension is also compatible with [Wallpaper Switcher](https://extensions.gnome.org/extension/4812/wallpaper-switcher/) hence it gives a much more smooth experience when using Wallpaper Overlay and Wallpaper Switcher together.

 ## Overlay Creating Guide

 You can create an overlay with your ideas preety easily

-- I recommend to copy any overlay file from /src/resources or from Public Overlay collection.
+- I recommend to copy any overlay file from /src/resources or from [Wallpaper Overlays collection](https://rishuinfinity.github.io/wallpaper-overlays-collection/).
 Then edit it in any svg editor like inkscape.
 - If you want to have the option to change one color, you can set the changeable color to #0000ff.
 This color in the whole svg gets replaced while applying overlay.
 - You can even create a transparent png to use as an overlay.